 \subsubsection{Complementary observables}

 In a Hilbert space of infinite dimension, the Fourier transform provides a \emph{complementary viewpoints to a given observable}.
 In a Hilbert space of finite dimension, the discrete Fourier transform and more generally \enquote{complex Hadamard matrices} ~\cite{tadej} conveniently rescaled, say $\mathsf{U}$, play the same role.
-They transform the initial basis into a new basis, so that the two charts are \enquote{mutually unbiased} (MUB).
+They transform the initial basis into a new basis, so that the two windows are \enquote{mutually unbiased} (MUB).

 \begin{proposition}~\\ Let $\mathsf{U}$ be the unitary operator mapping an initial basis $\ket{\omega_1}$ onto a second basis $\ket{\omega_2}$ in a $d$-dimensional Hilbert space.
-The two bases are mutually unbiased if the norm $|U_{\omega_1\omega_2}|^2$ of the $d^2$ entries expressed in the initial chart is constant.
-The transition operator $\mathsf{U}$ is then a rescaled complex Hadamard matrix and $|{U_{\omega_1\omega_2}}|^2=1/d$. \end{proposition} Consider a particular non-degenerate observable and its proper chart.
-Define a new chart by a complex Hadamard matrix so that the two bases are mutually unbiased.
-Then the new observable in complementary of the initial observable.
+The two bases are mutually unbiased if the norm $|U_{\omega_1\omega_2}|^2$ of the $d^2$ entries expressed in the initial window is constant.
+The transition operator $\mathsf{U}$ is then a rescaled complex Hadamard matrix and $|{U_{\omega_1\omega_2}}|^2=1/d$. \end{proposition} Consider a particular observable and its proper window.
+Define a new window by a complex Hadamard matrix so that the two bases are mutually unbiased.
+Then the new observable is complementary of the initial observable.

-\begin{definition}[Complementary observables] A pair of non-degenerate observables is complementary when the two proper charts are mutually unbiased. \end{definition}
+\begin{definition}[Complementary observables] A pair of observables is complementary when the two proper windows are mutually unbiased. \end{definition}

 With some mathematical precautions, the limit when $N\to\infty$ leads to the complementary pairs of quantum observables like position and momentum in Hilbert space of infinite dimension.
 In fact, such a pair of complementary observables describes a continuous degree of freedom.
 Interestingly there is no additional mutually unbiased base beyond each pair in infinite dimension \cite{weigert}.